 All suspected violations of the Honor Code must be reported to the campus Honor Code office.
 The academic and non-academic sanctions for violating the Code can be severe; so please take the time to review the information at the Honor Code website, especially the “Student Information” section.

 The minimum full-time course load is 5 or more credits at the 5000 level, or 1 or more credits of thesis per semester.
+Students with certain types of federal and state financial aid must register for at least 6 hours to be considered full-time, and can receive Federal aid if registered part-time - although the amount of funding is less for part vs full time enrollment.
+For more information consult the Academic and Enrollment Status Grid.
 Students taking individual composition or applied lessons (for 2 or 3 cr. each semester) must also carry at least one other course in that semester in order to show adequate progress toward the degree.
-Since each MM degree requires 30 to 32 total credit hours, students who wish to finish in two years must enroll in 7–8 hours each semester.
 Students who must complete more than two remedial courses (as a result of not passing preliminary examinations by their second semester) are likely to take at least five semesters to complete the master’s degree.
 The Graduate School mandates that a master’s degree be completed within four years of first registration.

-The student’s major advisor chairs the three-member advisory committee and is primarily responsible for advising the student toward completing all degree requirements.
+The student’s major studio teacher or faculty advisor chairs the three-member advisory committee and is primarily responsible for advising the student toward completing all degree requirements.
 In consultation with the major advisor, the student should choose the other two members of the committee, no later than the midpoint of the second semester in residence.
 Students planning to give a recital during their first year must confirm two committee members from the applied area before the recital is scheduled.
 All advisory committee members must hold graduate faculty appointments, and one member usually is from a department outside the student’s major.
-The members signify their commitment to serve on the committee by signing the Graduate Advisory Committee form, which then must be approved by the Associate Dean and placed in the student’s file in the music graduate office.
+The members signify their commitment to serve on the committee by signing the Graduate Advisory Committee form, which then must be approved by the Associate Dean and placed in the student’s digital file.